Branscome History, Family Crest & Coats of Arms

 "The church [of Colon, Cornwall] is said to have been erected and endowed by Walter Bronscomb, bishop of Exeter, about the year 1250, and by him appropriated to the Augustine canons of his college of Glaseney near Penryn."

-Important Dates for the Branscome family
+Early History of the Branscome family

 This web page shows only a small excerpt of our Branscome research.
 Another 109 words (8 lines of text) covering the years 132 and 1327 are included under the topic Early Branscome History in all our PDF Extended History products and printed products wherever possible.